Weeds

 Choosing field sites with low weed pressure to begin with, is the best preventative measure to reduce weed competition.
 Rotating after crops where you can use conventional weed management may be an option, just be aware that limited research has been done on herbicide rotation restrictions in hemp.
 Create a weed management plan before you plant your seeds!

 Growers are using various methods for weed suppression and control including; pre-plant cultivation, in-row cultivation, and mowing.
-Weeding equipment common in organic systems is also an option.
-In CBD hemp, the laying of plastic is one method to suppress weeds within the row.
-Some growers are also using cover crops for weed suppression.
+Weeding equipment used in organic systems is also an option.
+In CBD hemp, plastic mulch is one method of weed suppression.
+Some growers also use cover crops for weed suppression.
 The cover crops may be terminated before planting or left to live between the rows of hemp.

 Resources